puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 The entity or context of a query (or subquery) defines what results you will get returned when performing a query, and provides the main context for any projections or filters in the query.
-There are many entities, for a full list see the [entities] documentation.
+There are many entities; for a full list see the [entities] documentation.

 For PQL queries, the entity context is the minimal amount of information one